Mum jailed over 'sadistic' knife attack

 'Cruel and sadistic'

-The mother-of-one had earlier worn vivid facial make-up to frighten Mr Berwick, with whom police said she had an "on-off relationship", after learning he was scared of clowns.
+The mother-of-one had earlier worn vivid facial make-up to frighten Mr Bewick, with whom police said she had an "on-off relationship", after learning he was scared of clowns.

 He told officers she had a "fascination" for "gruesome murder videos".